timotheeg/NESTrisStatsUI/docs/stats.md

 * Current score (as read from game itself)
 * Score at transition

-Note: Transition is the first level change, Below is an example of the score box when transition is active
+Note: Transition is the first level change, Below is an example of the score box when transition has been reached and passed:

 ![Score with Transition](./stats/score_with_transition.png)